ordinarydairy/tcg/README.md

 ## Shared database (Neon)

-Accounts and friends live in one Postgres database so search works across the group.
+Accounts and friends exist in one Postgres database so search works across the group.

 1. Install the Neon CLI, sign in, and link this repo: